eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 If I wanted to take the **mixed** or **active** route (as I am), I would go for a more complete broker with the lowest costs and commission.
 In the US, there are many choices including M1 Finance and Robinhood.
 In most other countries including the UK and France, the best choice I've seen is [Trading212](https://www.trading212.com/invite/FMqHiTlg)
-(if you sign up using my link we both get a **free share**!)
+(if you sign up using my link we both get a **free share**).

 With Trading212, depositing, withdrawing, buying and selling are all possible without fees nor commission.
-The only thing is the [0.15%](https://www.trading212.com/en/Trading-Conditions) currency conversion charge when you buy or sell something not in your account's currency.
+The only thing is the [0.15%](https://www.trading212.com/en/Trading-Conditions) currency conversion charge when you buy or sell something that's not in your account's currency.
-They primarily make money from the CFD part of their platform which is for traders and not investors.
+They largely make money from the CFD part of their platform which is for traders and not investors.
 In the UK, they provide a Stocks & Shares ISA (but no PEA in France).
-There's also a practice part of every account should you wish to build up confidence using fake money.
+There's also a practice part of every account should you wish to build up confidence in using the interface with fake money.
 As of May 2021, there's currently a waitlist so if you choose Trading212 you might want to [sign up](https://www.trading212.com/invite/FMqHiTlg) ASAP.

-For **crypto**, hands down the best and biggest exchange is [Binance](https://guy.coinbureau.com/binance/) (this link is not mine but you get 25% commission back with each trade).
+For **crypto**, hands down the biggest and best exchange is [Binance](https://guy.coinbureau.com/binance/) (this link is not mine but you get 25% commission back with each trade).
 Binance has one of the lowest fees available, a very wide range of cryptocurrencies and [insurance](https://academy.binance.com/en/glossary/secure-asset-fund-for-users).
-Binance also has the [highest liquidity](https://coinmarketcap.com/currencies/bitcoin/markets/) which means the market price to buy or sell a cryptocurrency tends to be the best in the global market at that point in time.
+Binance also has the [highest liquidity](https://coinmarketcap.com/currencies/bitcoin/markets/) which results in the market price to buy or sell a cryptocurrency tending to be the best in the global market at that point in time.
 There's a separate [Binance for the US](https://www.binance.us/en/home).
 Binance complete [beginner's guide](https://youtu.be/YzJ6xkJpeUk).